calgo-lab/error-paper/README.md

 In our experiments, we examine data cleaning and downstream machine learning task impact using `tab_err`.
 - In the first part of the data cleaning experiments, we generate various erroneous versions of the `HOSP` dataset and clean them with `HoloClean` (`benchmarks/hosp-impact`).
 - We then proceed to generate various erroneous versions of datasets `bridges`, `beers`, `restaurant` and `cars` and correct them with algorithms baran&raha, holoclean and renuver (`benchmarks/cleaning-impact`).
-- In the downstream machine learning task impact, we look at how ML models behave given data with various errors.
+- In the downstream machine learning task impact, we look at how ML models behave given data with various errors (`benchmarks/ml_downstream_experiments`).

 Check the documentation in `benchmarks/README.md` for instructions on how to replicate our measurements.